Lower School Curriculum

 As their time in the Lower School concludes, students expand their understanding of theater making beyond acting.
 They study theatrical design, gaining a basic understanding of how design is part of storytelling in the theater.
 Lighting, set and costume design is also introduced.

 The Lower School art studio is filled with excitement, collaboration and experimentation.
 The art program introduces each girl to a wide range of artistic methods and materials.
 Throughout Lower School, students are introduced to artistic concepts expanding on their understanding of methods and materials, and challenging their ability to think and create visually.
 They learn about sculpture, construction, basic printmaking and painting among a wide variety of media and visual concepts.
-Classes are intentionally designed to integrate with several subjects such as library, math, computers, science and social studies.
+Classes are intentionally designed to integrate with several subjects such as library, math, science, social studies and technology.
 As students progress through lower school, they strengthen their artistic skills while exploring new mediums.
 Units address Priority Learning Outcomes which identify art skills and knowledge that a student will have as she moves on to the Middle School.

 Our Language Arts program aims to develop joyful, passionate and critical readers, creative writers and skilled communicators.
 The program balances each of the four strands: speaking, listening, reading and writing.
 Developing these essential skills helps our students make insights out of observations, meaning of their lives and to think about the ideas of others